dabrahams/standard/README.md

     unicode-escape ::=
       \u hexadecimal-digit

-    c-char ::= (any unicode character except U+27)
+    c-char ::= (any unicode character except ')
     ```

 2. The *hexadecimal-digit*  of a *unicode-escape* represents a Unicode code point.

 #### 2.4.1.5.
 String literals

-1. String literals are recognized by the following grammar:
+1. String literals have the form:

     ```ebnf
     string-literal ::=